-This factsheet was developed by researchers at the NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug and Alcohol Research Centre, UNSW Sydney (2017).
+This factsheet was developed by researchers at the Matilda Centre for Research in Mental Health and Substance Use, the University of Sydney (formally the NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug and Alcohol Research Centre, UNSW Sydney) and Gilimbaa Indigenous Creative Design Agency (2018).
 Input was received from external Aboriginal and non-Aboriginal experts on the Expert Advisory Group.

 The summary of what works/doesn't work is based on the conclusion reached by the following reviews:

 Gray, D., & Wilkes, E. T. (2010).
 Reducing alcohol and other drug related harm.
 Canberra/Melbourne: Australian Institute for Health and Welfare and Australian Institute for Family Studies.